 Choose herbs for your area.
 For the greatest success, plant herbs that are adapted to your area—adapted to your garden’s soil, range of temperature, and rainfall.
 Visit a local garden center or talk to friends who grow herbs to find out which herbs grow best in your region.

 Prepare for planting.
 Herbs grow best in well-drained soil rich in organic matter.
-Turn the soil with a spade or small rototiller to the depth of 12 to 18 inches then add well-rotted compost to your planting beds.
+Turn the soil with a spade or garden fork to the depth of 12 to 18 inches then add aged compost to your planting beds.
 Rake the bed smooth before sowing seeds or setting out transplants.